soufianetahiri/HttpRquestPlayer/README.md

 ## What is it?
 This utility could help you to find authorization bugs.
 Just edit *request.json* by providing for exmple a high and a low  priviliged user's requests headers, paths to scan and thats it.
 The tool will proceed to requests with both headers and hilight diffirent http response.

-For no, it supports only GET.
+For now, it supports only GET.

 ## request.json sample